 Well, communication using Slack is possible both between individuals and in groups.
 It comes with a free plan suitable for small teams.
 You can use this plan for as long as you want, but there are limitations.

 Slack Installation on Ubuntu 20.04 LTS – How to

 The below-given steps can be used for Ubuntu 18.04/21.04 including Linux Mint, Debian, Pop!OS, Elementary, and other similar Linux distros.

 Download Slack Debian Package

 Those who are using Debian-based systems such as Ubuntu can directly download the Debian package meant to install Slack.
-Open browser and visit- Download page of Slack and click on the “Download .Deb app” link.
+Open the browser and visit- the download page of Slack and click on the “Download .Deb app” link.